Erezul77/noesis-cli/README.md

-# noesis-cli
+# Noēsis CLI

-Noēsis CLI — Launch and evolve autonomous swarm nodes
+Launch and manage autonomous Noēsis nodes.